aither64/haveclip-core/README.md

 --------
 Where as the main functionality is present on all platforms, not all other features are.
 The most equipped is the Linux version.
-It can show you a preview of clipboard contents in tooltip of tray icon.
+It can show you a preview of clipboard contents in tooltip of tray icon and you can use serial batches.
 This is not possible to easily implement on other platforms.

 HaveClip can be handy even if not used for clipboard syncing.
 It saves clipboard history, allowing you to jump back and forth.
 It has integrated